MGabr/glint-word2vec/README.md

 ## Build

+You can either use the [release jar](https://github.com/MGabr/glint-word2vec/releases) or build the project yourself.
-To build the project jar run:
+To build it run:

     sbt assembly